§ 8701A Legislative findings.

 (f) Members of the Council shall serve without compensation, except that they may be reimbursed for reasonable and necessary expenses incident of their duties as members in accordance with state law.

 (g) Chairperson of the Council shall be appointed by the Governor.
 Such Chairperson shall serve at the pleasure of the Governor.

 (i) The Council shall conduct its business only when a quorum is present.
-A quorum shall consist of 5 of the 9 members being physically present.
+A quorum shall consist of 5 of the 9 members being present in person, by telephone, or by videoconference.
+The consent of a majority of the quorum is required for approval on any vote.
 Upon written request from the Council, the Governor may declare a vacancy for any member who is absent from 4 consecutive Council meetings.
 The Council Chair should schedule meetings so that they are centrally located and geographically balanced in number.

 § 8708A Tourism Advisory Board.